-The annals of human history are littered with accounts of charming and suave con-men endowed with a knack of coaxing gullible fellow humans into parting with their hard-earned money.
+The annals of human history are littered with accounts of charming con-men with a knack for coaxing gullible fellow humans into parting with their hard-earned money.

 As a man of science, Goldacre harbors a rightful grudge against those who willfully concoct spurious scientific theories and dupe general public.
 Homoeopathy, Big pharma, alternative therapy peddlers and cosmetics firms are some of the miscreants that Goldacre dresses down in his book.

-Goldacre is unambiguous in his criticism of homoeopathy.
+He is unambiguous in his criticism of homoeopathy.
 He fumes at the way homoeopathy continues to thrive despite the absence of sufficient scrutiny from the scientific community.
-To him, homoeopathy is fake.
-It’s not even a science.
+To him, homoeopathy is a sham.

 When he is not picking apart the charlatans, Goldacre wrecks the devious methods these hucksters regularly employ to rig the research outcomes.
 He instructs the reader to not read too much into an observational study over a proper intervention study.